 Our campaign used photos from the previous conference.

-The experiment was a success and brought conversions at $45 cost.
+The experiment was a success and brought conversions at $45.

 It’s clear you cannot run such ads constantly.
-In the meantime, we used other appealing creatives.
+In the meantime, we used other appealing ads.

 Running out of tickets

 Another effective purchase trigger is announcing the limited number of tickets left on sale.
-Such creatives also proved effective: the conversion price dropped to $17.
+Such messages also proved effective: the conversion price dropped to $17.

 Carousel is a popular ad format.
-In many eCommerce cases it dramatically lowered CPC and conversion cost.
+In many eCommerce cases, it dramatically lowered the CPC and conversion cost.

-In the end they showed a higher registration cost as compared to standard creatives – $88, so we dropped the format and continued to work on cost reduction with other formats.
+In the end, they had a higher registration cost as compared to standard approaches – $88, so we dropped the format and continued to work on cost reduction with other formats.